IMPORTANT INFORMATION

 Pros and cons

-Buying new gives you access to the latest technical innovations: new materials, redesigned geometries, progress-assisting technologies.
-These developments sometimes justify the extra investment, especially if you ski regularly on the varied slopes of Les 3 Vallées.
+Buying new gives you access to the latest technology: new materials, re-designed geometry, innovations to aid progression.
+Such evolutions can justify the extra investment, especially if you will regularly be skiing on the slopes of the 3 Vallées.

 Pros and cons